One of the ironies in life is that we always expect others to act flawlessly, yet we know nobody’s perfect.

 But I also believe that being human shouldn’t be an excuse.
 We have to take full responsibility and continuously understand ourselves and the world we live in.

-And the best part is?
+The best part is?
 It’s free.